mocar27/xyz-interpreter/README.md

 It is not permitted to create Void function.
 Function must have a type and must return something.

+For evaluator to be successful in given input program there has to be `main` function defined.

 Reference work in general, just we have to have prefix 'var' in the function argument.
 (The only time it does not work, is if you pass actually just a number, eg. 1, 2, 3... etc., not able to pass const) (My bad :( )
 Rest of the types passing work as intended.